How to buy QBE Insurance (QBE) shares

 QBE Insurance's EBITDA

-QBE Insurance's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $749 million (£0.0 million).
+QBE Insurance's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.2 billion (£0.0 million).

 The EBITDA is a measure of a QBE Insurance's overall financial performance and is widely used to measure a its profitability.

 QBE Insurance financials